-- To hide or show related photos and files columns, click Options and click Show/Hide Columns.
+- To hide or show related photos and files columns, click the Options button and click Show/Hide Columns.
 Check boxes to show columns.
 Uncheck boxes to hide them.

 Select and zoom to features

-You can use a feature layer's attribute table to select and zoom to features on the map.
+You can use a feature layer's attribute table to select and zoom to features in Map Viewer Classic.
 To accomplish this, do any of the following:

 - To zoom to a feature on the map, click a record (row) in the table, click Options, and click Center on Selection.

 - To select multiple features on the map, hold down the Shift key and select multiple records or a range of records.
 Hold down the Ctrl key to select two or more nonadjacent records.